Frequently Asked Questions

-Almost all events have theatrical smoke and haze.
+Events with theatrical smoke use a water-based smoke or haze.
 If you have special concerns, please contact the Ticket Office at (208) 496-3170 before purchasing tickets for the event.

-Click on the link below for parking guidelines: http://www.byui.edu/driveorwalk/interactive_map.htm .
+Click on the link below for parking guidelines: https://maps.byui.edu/interactive-map/?showLayer=Event Parking .

 The following services have been made available for events at the BYU-Idaho Center:

-- Handicap parking in the lot south of the building
+- ADA accessible parking in the lot south of the building

 A listing of local accommodations can be found on the Rexburg Chamber of Commerce website.

 The camera policy for most events is NO picture taking or audio or video recording.
+You may to asked to put away your phone or other device at these events.
 If you have questions, contact the Ticket Office at the event location.

 Doors open 30 minutes before showtime except in the BYU-Idaho Center where doors open 1 hour before the start of the event.